max-ieremenko/ServiceModel.Grpc/docs/ClientConfiguration.md

 var client = DefaultClientFactory.CreateClient<IContract>()
 ```

-the proxy will be created by the factory without any errors, but at runtime
+the proxy will be created by the factory without any errors, but at runtime a method invocation will throw NotSupportedException:

 ``` c#
 // throw NotSupportedException("... generic methods are not supported ...")